Vectorredz/cs32-mp1/DETAILS.md

 After all the necessary updates, we will now call `_demoteLevel` to check whether we can prune the level or not.

-After that we will now finally update the `widths` in this case we are decrementing the width for the leftmost node.
-Finally, returns `true` if successfully popped an element.
+Finally, we update the `width` for the leftmost node and return `true` if we successfully popped an element.

 #### Helpers: `_pop_right_base(l) -> bool`
-A mirror of `_pop_right_base`.
+A mirror of `_pop_right_base`.\
 This is the "true" `pop_right` operation, unaffected by the `reversed` flag.\
 if the `size == 0` or `SkipList` is `empty` then it would immediately return `false` since we cannot pop an empty list.

-Before removing a `SkipNode` from the `SkipList`, the operation checks first and updates necessary variables including `size`.
+Before removing a `SkipNode` from the `SkipList`, the operation checks first and updates necessary variables including `size`.\
 Since, removing an element decreases the size of the list it also calls the `_capHeight` function to dynamically resize.

 After all the necessary updates, we will now call `_demoteLevel` to check whether we can prune the level or not.

-After that we will now finally update the `cachedRightWidth` for the rightmost node.
-Finally, returns `true` if successfully popped an element.
+Finally, we update the `cachedRightWidth` for the rightmost node and return `true` if we successfully popped an element.

 #### Main: `push_left(list, v)`